waqqasansari/cuda_doc_crawler_QA/README.md

 # WebCrawler

 A Python web crawler that extracts text and links from a given URL and saves them to files.
+After running this crawler, go to the `RAG_script/` directory, where you will find another README file with instructions on how to run the `RAG_qa.py` script.

+In the `backend` folder, the backend is complete.
+You can see the instructions in the README.

 ## Getting Started